levonhovhannisyan1/expense_tracker/README.md

 Settings, there a user can change his profile picture, personal information, username, password, set an profile photo,

-Report Generator, this tool generates a report about user's expenses and incomes, categorize them (for day, week, month),
+Report Generator, this tool generates a report about user's expenses and incomes, categorize them,

 Finance Observer, there a user can observer all his expenses and incomes (for month),